Collocation approximation by deep neural ReLU networks for parametric elliptic PDEs with lognormal inputs: Introduction

 We briefly describe the main results of the present paper.

 We investigate non-adaptive collocation methods of high-dimensional deep ReLU neural network approximation of the solution $u(\by)$ to parametrized diffusion elliptic PDEs \eqref{p-ellip} with lognormal inputs \eqref{lognormal} in the infinite-dimensional case \eqref{b(y)infinite} and finite-dimensional case \eqref{b(y)M}.
 In the infinite-dimensional case \eqref{b(y)infinite}, the approximation error is measured in the norm of the Bochner space $ L_2(\RRi, V, \gamma)$, where $\gamma$ is the infinite tensor product standard Gaussian probability on $\RRi$.
-Assume that there exists a sequence of positive numbers $\brho = \brac{\rho_{j}}_{j \in \NN}$ such that for some $0<q<2$,
+Assume that there exists an increasing sequence of positive numbers strictly larger than one $\brho = \brac{\rho_{j}}_{j \in \NN}$ such that for some $0<q<2$,